PowerShell/SecretManagement/Docs/DesignDoc.md

 - Hashtable - Hash table of name value pairs, where values are restricted to the above secret types.

+## Secret metadata

+Extension vaults can optionally support storing and retrieving additional secret metadata, that is data associated with the secret.
+Secret metadata is not security sensitive and does not need to be stored securely in the extension vault.

+Secret metadata can be included by using the `-Metadata` parameter: `Secret-Secret -Metadata @{ Name=Value }`.
+The `-Metadata` parameter takes a `Hashtable` type argument consisting of name/value pairs.
+Extension vaults should at minimum support the following value types:

+- string

+- int

+- DateTime

+The secret metadata is included in the `SecretInformation` type object returned by `Get-SecretInfo`, in a `Metadata` property.
+The `Metadata` property is a `ReadonlyDictionary<string, object>` type.

 ## Vault extension registration

 Extension vaults are registered to the current user context.